byegoner/duosssorter/README.md

 155 (variable) rounds of 3 sets of 91 duos to return a top 10 ranking list of all tS duo pairings (05z and above).

 ## Technologies
-Runs on Python with streamlit web-based UI.
+Runs on Python with Streamlit web-based UI.

 ## Credits